 Our guide to What to see in Syracuse Sicily.
-Tips on where to stay, how to plan your time and how to get around to make the most of your time in stunning Syracuse, Sicily.
+Tips on where to stay, how to plan your time and how to get around to make the most of your time in stunning Siracusa, Sicily.

 Bellissima.
 This is the word to describe Syracuse, in Sicily (Siracusa, in Italian), a city of superlative beauty.